kvalls/GameLockerSequelize/README.md

+# Game Locker

+This project was made as a full-stack app to let you create your own library of games.

-# Ionic + Express + Sequelize + Multer Example
+# Ionic + Express + Sequelize + Multer

-This is a basic example using Ionic + Express + Sequelize + Multer that shows how to upload/download images using Multer.
+Using Ionic + Express + Sequelize + Multer to upload/download images.

 It captures images in Ionic, and pick photos up as well using Ionic Capacitor.